refrainsclub/nzic/README.md

-# NZOI
+# NZIC

-These are my New Zealand Olympiad in Informatics solutions.
+These are my New Zealand Informatics Competition solutions.

-I am using this as a way to improve my programming skills.